 The heading structure of your pages is one of the very important aspects of on-page SEO.
 It defines which parts of your content are important, and how they’re interconnected.
 Because they have different goals, a single post needs another heading structure than your blog’s homepage or your category archives.
 This post intends to give you the basic pointers to get your heading structure right for those three different cases.

-If you’ve ever heard of this new kid on the block called HTML5, or maybe even consider yourself an expert on it, please note that this post still treats headings in the HTML4 / XHTML1 way of using headings.
+Please note that this post still treats headings in the HTML4 / XHTML1 way of using headings.
 I’ll briefly talk about headings in HTML5 in the end, it’s a whole ‘nother ball game!

 This post will cover: